input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - The update operation contains a list of update actions.
     - `PRISM nodes` MUST process all actions in order (see details below).
     - If any action fails to be processed, then the entire operation MUST be ignored.
 This means that any previous successful action from the list that may have been applied, MUST be rolled back
-    - After applying the effect of all the actions of the update operation, there MUST be at least one public key associated to the updated DID in the map, that has `MASTER_KEY` as usage and has no revocation time associated to it.
-If no key has this conditions, then the actions MUST be rolled back and the entire update operation is ignored.
+    - After applying the effect of all the actions of the update operation:
+       - There MUST be at least one public key associated to the updated DID in the map, that has `MASTER_KEY` as usage and has no revocation time associated to it.
+       - There MUST not be more than `MAX_SERVICE_NUMBER` services associated to the updated DID in the map where all have no revocation time associated to them.
+This means that there must not be more than `MAX_SERVICE_NUMBER` active services after the update.
+       - There MUST not be more than `MAX_VERIFICATION_METHOD_NUMBER` keys associated to the updated DID in the map where all have no revocation time associated to them.
+This means that there must not be more than `MAX_VERIFICATION_METHOD_NUMBER` active keys after the update.
+       - If any of the previous conditions is not met, the actions MUST be rolled back and the entire update operation is ignored.

 Each action will affect the information in the internal map, if all the actions are applied successfully then the last operation hash MUST be updated to the hash of the `AtalaOperation` that wrapped the corresponding `UpdateDIDOperation`